Best Pizza Oven 2026: Ooni vs Gozney vs Bertello

 For people new to pizza ovens, for anyone with a small patio or balcony, or for anyone who just wants to make good pizza without complications, the Koda 12 is the honest answer.

-I upgraded from the Koda 12 to the Karu 16 because I wanted wood fire.
-The Karu 16 runs on wood out of the box — you feed it hardwood chunks or splits and it heats up to 950°F in about 25-30 minutes of active fire management.
+The Karu 16 runs on wood out of the box, feed it hardwood chunks or splits and it reaches 950°F in about 25-30 minutes of active fire management.
+The optional gas burner attachment (sold separately for around $100) converts it to gas for weeknight simplicity, then back to wood when you want the full experience.

-The payoff is flavor.
+The payoff of wood is flavor.
 Wood combustion produces compounds that gas does not.
-Properly wood-fired pizza has a complexity — a slight char, a smoke note in the crust, an aroma when it comes out of the oven — that gas simply cannot replicate.
-The first time you pull a properly leopard-spotted Neapolitan out of a wood-fired Karu, you understand why people get serious about this.
+Properly wood-fired pizza has a complexity, a slight char, a smoke note in the crust, an aroma when it comes out of the oven, that gas simply cannot replicate.
+Cooks who have used both consistently describe the Karu 16 results as categorically better than gas-fired equivalents.

 The trade-off: it requires learning.
 Wood fire management takes practice.
 Temperature control is more hands-on.
-The gas burner attachment is sold separately if you want gas flexibility.
-For anyone willing to put in the time, the Karu 16 is the best value at its price point.
+For anyone willing to invest that time, the Karu 16 is the best value at its price point, especially with the gas attachment for weeknight flexibility.

 Gozney Dome: For Serious Outdoor Kitchens